-Staff notes that the Conditional Zoning application could contribute to the purposes of the Comprehensive Plan through the following:

-- Promoting the Focus Area Character for the South MLK Jr Blvd Focus Area as described in the Future Land Use Map. - Facilitating development that implements FLUM guidance for Character Types in the Focus Area. - Facilitating development that implements the principles and recommendations of the Central West Small Area Plan. - Contributing to a range of housing options for current and future residents aligns with the theme of A Place for Everyone. - Locating housing within walking distance of public transit routes, multiuse paths, and schools.
-The location offers multimodal access to employment, education, services, and shopping, and aligns with the theme of Getting Around. - Opportunities for new housing that expand the range of neighborhood types, evolve Chapel Hill's character for residents, and shapes land use in a way that strengthens community and protects the natural environment.
+FINDING #3: The proposed zoning amendment is necessary to achieve the purposes of the comprehensive plan.
+Arguments Staff notes that the Conditional Zoning application could contribute to the purposes of the Comprehensive Plan through the following: Promoting the Focus Area Character for the South MLK Jr Blvd Focus Area as described in the Future Land Use Map.
+Facilitating development that implements FLUM guidance for Character Types in the Focus Area.
+Facilitating development that implements the principles and recommendations of the Central West Small Area Plan.
+Contributing to a range of housing options for current and future residents aligns with the theme of A Place for Everyone.
+Locating housing within walking distance of public transit routes, multiuse paths, and schools.
+The location offers multimodal access to employment, education, services, and shopping, and aligns with the theme of Getting Around.
+Opportunities for new housing that expand the range of neighborhood types, evolve Chapel Hill's character for residents, and shapes land use in a way that strengthens community and protects the natural environment.
 These elements align with the theme of Good Places New Spaces.
+Providing housing for students that offers easy access to UNC campus and to various services.
+This aligns with the theme of Town and Gown Collaboration.
 To date, no arguments in opposition have been submitted or identified by staff.
+Staff Evaluation The Council could make the finding that the proposed zoning amendment is necessary to achieve the purposes of the Comprehensive Plan.